 A Safe, Inclusive Space for All

-I offer an inclusive, affirming space for everyone, regardless of background, identity, or life experience.
-Whether you're local to Stockport or Manchester, or joining me from elsewhere via online therapy, you’ll always be met with empathy and respect.
+I offer an inclusive, neuro affirming space for everyone, regardless of background, identity, or life experience.
+Whether you're local to Stockport, Manchester, or joining me from elsewhere via online therapy, you’ll always be met with empathy and respect.

-Elbee Counselling – therapy that fits your life, your pace, your needs.
+At Elbee Counselling I offer therapy that fits your life, your pace and your needs.

 Liza on a swing in Nazare, Portugal